-“When I carry my baby on my back while doing dishes, I realise just how much work it is to maintain a home,” Nomzamo, a 28-year-old stay-at-home mom of two.
+“When I carry my baby on my back while doing dishes, I realise just how much work it is to maintain a home,” says Nomzamo, a 28-year-old stay-at-home mom of two.
 “It feels as if I’m lifting weights at a training session at the gym,” she says.
 Lifting furniture, when done with caution and care, can really improve your strength and conditioning, so do not be afraid to get active at home.

-You don’t have to be in gym tights and sneakers to get a great cardio session.
+You don’t have to be in gym tights and sneakers to get in a great cardio session.
 Hitting the dance floor is an amazing aerobic exercise that helps to support heart health, burn some fat and allow you to have fun while doing so.
 If you’re great with your moves, your legs, glutes and hamstrings can really benefit.

 If you’ve ever felt really great after working out it’s probably because of the balancing effects that exercise has on our hormones.
 According to Harvard Health Publishing, exercise reduces the levels of the body’s stress hormones, such as adrenaline and cortisol.
 It also stimulates the production of endorphins, the body’s natural painkillers and mood elevators.